BatzoglouLabSU/SIMLR/README.md

 **RUNNING SIMLR R IMPLEMENTATION**

 We provide the R code to run *SIMLR* on 4 examples in the script *R_main_demo.R*.
 Furthermore, we provide a large scale implementation of *SIMLR* (see large scale implementation) with 1 example in the script *R_main_demo_large_scale.R*.
+The R libraries required to run the 2 demos can be installed by running the script *install_R_libraries.R*.
 We now present a set of requirements to run the examples.

 1) Required R libraries. *SIMLR* requires 2 R packages to run, namely the *Matrix* package (see https://cran.r-project.org/web/packages/Matrix/index.html) to handle sparse matrices and the *parallel* package (see https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf) for a parallel implementation of the kernel estimation.